 tingling, stinging, pulling

 The tingling, itchy feeling under the skin is a kind of warning signal from the nerves to change our posture and move the affected part of the body so that the flow of stimulation can be reopened.
-As soon as we move and the nerve tract is exposed again, the brain is then almost flooded with the multitude of stimuli, whereupon it reacts with unpleasant pins and needles pricking under the skin.
+As soon as we move and the nerve tract is exposed again, the brain is then almost flooded with the multitude of stimuli, whereupon it reacts with the unpleasant pins and needles pricking under the skin.

 4. Fast help against sleeping arms and legs